Update - my low carb keto carrot cake has just hit the number one spot on Google AND its only 3.8g NET carbs.

 I was overwhelmed by the response ... it was a resounding YES!!!

-Well, you clearly don't need to miss you carrot cake anymore because my low-carb carrot cake recipe is versatile and super easy.
+Luckily you don't need to miss out on carrot cake anymore because my low-carb carrot cake recipe is versatile and super easy.

 It can be baked as a one or two-layer cake, muffins, cupcakes or as a slice.